Helen Lawrenson: Personal life

 In her later life, she lived modestly, having to keep writing to support herself.
 She had repeatedly turned down marriage offers from Condé Nast, who remained an ally and friend until the end of his life.

 Death

-Lawrenson, 74, died on April 6, 1982, apparently suffering a heart-attack, after failing to show up for lunch with longtime agent Roz Cole and representatives of the Simon & Schuster publishing house.
+Lawrenson, 74, died on April 6, 1982, apparently following a heart-attack, after failing to show up for lunch with longtime agent Roz Cole and representatives of the Simon & Schuster publishing house.
 At the time, she was finishing up her first novel, Dance of Scorpions, which was published posthumously later that year.